bahaidev/textbrowser/README.md

     well as avoiding ugly, angular HTML almost entirely!).
 While the results display for users leverages CSS classes, we still need to remove some inline styling for better structural (HTML) vs. styling (CSS) separation.
--  The thorough use of query strings allow for other tools to more easily tap into our API, and the control of styling (including of whether to show table headers) deliberately allows for third-party sites to embed content directly from *TextBrowser*-driven sites (including sites which might provide up-to-date, proofread, canonical sources of data).
 -  We aim to leverage modern syntax, especially JavaScript, allowing derivative projects to polyfill if they wish to support older browsers.
     Besides aiming for better forward-compatibility, this allows us to use